MrWint/winter/writeup/writeup.md

 ---
 layout: base
-title: Uncovering the mechanics of The Games: Winter Challenge
+title: "Uncovering the mechanics of The Games: Winter Challenge"
 ---

 I've recently rediscovered an old game called "The Games: Winter Challenge", a Winter Olympics sports game developed by MindSpan and published by Accolade in 1991 for DOS and Sega Genesis.